 A simple example shows how the process works: imagine that you are responsible for planning an event for your company.
 Instead of sitting at the computer and typing out a plan for the project, you draw the basic structure of an idea map one branch at a time as the thoughts come to mind.
 In the center of the map is your topic –– the event itself — represented by an image, a word, or a combination of the two.

 The next step is to allow your brain to begin thinking about the components of planning this event.
 Your first thought goes on the main branch connected to the center.
 When you have a second idea, consider its association to the first.
 If it is a new topic, it goes on a new main branch.
-If it associates with your first idea, draw a sub-branch off the first branch and add your new thought on that line.
+If it associates with your first idea, draw a sub-branch of the first branch and add your new thought on that line.

-As more ideas come to mind, add them to the map based on where they best connect based to your associations.
+As more ideas come to mind, add them to the map based on where they best connect based on your associations.
 Soon, the various factors involved in planning the event — such as audience, speakers, budget, and advertising — are connected to one another visually.
 Changes or additions that might be overlooked in a traditional event plan can be more easily identified and addressed.

 Putting it to work